RightDataUSA

 West Jersey and the Central Coast are the most Republican areas of the state; together they normally cast 28-30% of the statewide vote.

-Unsurprisingly, Ghetto Jersey is by far the most Democrat area of the state; it normally casts about 18% of the statewide vote and gives a tremendous margin to whatever Rat is running.
+Unsurprisingly, Ghetto Jersey is by far the most Democrat area of the state; it delivers about 18% of the statewide vote and gives a tremendous margin to whatever Rat is running.
 Of the three recent elections (2017 Governor, 2021 Governor, 2024 President) which we will be focusing on for the purpose of establishing trends, Trump did the best of any GOP candidate in this region, but still received only 32% of the vote.

 Central Jersey (epitomized by places such as Trenton, New Brunswick and Princeton) is consistent in its anti-Republicanism and provides approximately a 16-point margin for the Democrat while accounting for 16-17% of the statewide vote.

 The Urbanized North is the most marginal region now and is the one which is moving most noticeably to the right although still slightly favoring the left.
 It is this area which GOP analysts see as the key if they are to win in New Jersey.
-Republicans have recently been competitive in the 9th congressional district which lies almost entirely in this region, despite being grossly outspent and despite a Democrat gerrymander which explicitly omits the better parts of Passaic County.
+Republicans have recently been competitive in the 9th congressional district which lies almost entirely in this region, despite being grossly outspent and despite a Democrat gerrymander which deliberately omits the better parts of Passaic County.
 Ciattarelli improved here by 12 points (net) between 2017 and 2021 and Donald Trump nearly won this region, losing by only 1.5% in 2024.

 Region 2017 Gov 2021 Gov 2024 Pres